better/convoys/docs/examples.rst

 There's a dataset in the repo that contains year born, year married, and a number of attributes for a random sample of a few hundred thousand Americans.
 The data is included as a Pandas dataframe.

-Let's fit a generalized Gamma distribution!
+Let's fit a :class:`generalized Gamma distribution <convoys.regression.GeneralizedGamma>`!
 Why that distribution?
 Unlike the previous example, we expect some kind of time lag before the first conversion even start to happen.
 A Gamma distribution is a sum of *k* exponentials, which can be interpreted as various life phases a person goes through (newborn, toddler, etc).